Harrow Early Help: Parenting Support Services

-Parents As First Teachers (PAFT), Early Years Foundation Stage (EYFS): As well as parenting advice and guidance via workshops face to face or virtual, in groups or 1:1.
-Health advice and guidance is signed off via Public health team.
+Parents As First Teachers (PAFT), Early Years Foundation Stage (EYFS): Health advice is signed off via Public health team.
+The workshops are provided face to face or virtual, in groups or 1:1.

-Birth to 4 and 5- to 10 years out of term time: Designed to meet the emerging needs of local communities using business intelligence & parents feedback & planned for using the EYFS / KS Curriculum & evidence-based parenting programmes PAFT & SFSC
+Birth to 4, and 5 to 10 years out of term time: Designed to meet the emerging needs of local communities.
+We use business intelligence, parents feedback, use of the EYFS / KS Curriculum, and evidence-based parenting programmes PAFT & SFSC

 Youth offer 9-19 (up to 25 SEND offer)